Wee Willie Webber: Biography

 Webber was born in Havana, Cuba.
 His father was British while his grandfather, an engineer, helped to pave the streets of Havana.
-His family immigrated to the United States, and Webber was raised in the Bushwick neighborhood of Brooklyn, New York.
+His family immigrated to the United States, and Webber was raised in the Bushwick neighborhood of New York City.
 Webber graduated from Bushwick High School and attended classes at New York University.

-Webber enlisted in the United States Army after World War II and worked as an Army mapmaker while stationed in Japan after the war.
+Webber enlisted in the United States Army after World War II and worked as an Army mapmaker while stationed in Japan.
 He successfully auditioned for the Armed Forces Radio on Honshu, earning the nickname "Honshu Cowboy" because he played country music.
 His time in the Army allowed Webber to obtain U.S. citizenship.

 Broadcasting

 Webber began his broadcasting career in 1948, at WGYN, a now-defunct FM radio station in New York City.
-He worked for other radio stations in Manhattan and in Lancaster, Pennsylvania during his early adulthood.
+He worked for other radio stations in New York and in Lancaster, Pennsylvania during his early adulthood.

 Webber was hired as an announcer at WEEU-TV (channel 33) in Reading, Pennsylvania, in 1953.
 However, the station was unprofitable; it went off the air in 1955, after Webber left.

 In 1954, Webber began working in Philadelphia at WFIL and WFIL-FM as a "summer relief announcer."

 In 1956, Webber became an announcer at WFIL-TV (Channel 6).
 He began hosting Breakfast Time, a two-hour, morning children's show on Channel 6.
 The show, which featured cartoons, weather, and sports, aired until the 1960s.
 In 1963, Webber joined WRCV-TV (Channel 3) as host of a quiz show.
-However, Webber's quiz show was canceled in 1965 when Westinghouse Broadcasting acquired the station and moved production of The Mike Douglas Show to Philadelphia.
-In September 1965, Webber played the last song on KYW radio before the station switched to an all-news format.
+Webber played cartoons for the kids and did news, sports, interviews, comedy bits, weather and time checks for the adults.
+It typically aired weekdays from 7:45 am – 9:00 am and on Saturdays from 9:00 am – 10:00 am.
+Breakfast Time was Philadelphia's top-rated early-morning TV show for many years.

+The cartoons included Bugs Bunny, Porky Pig, Daffy Duck, Sylvester the Cat, Tweety Bird and other Looney Tunes and Merrie Melodies features.
+Other shows included Popeye the Sailor, The Three Stooges, Ramar of the Jungle, and Felix the Cat.
+Regular characters on the show included Elmo WiffleWeather (a toy clown on a unicycle who would ride down a high wire to deliver the weather) & Mr. Chix from Channel 6 (eyes drawn on Webber's chin attached to a puppet, inverted via a set of mirrors).
+The theme song for the show was Bugler's Holiday by Leroy Anderson.